alexandru/alexn.org/source/_posts/2012-01-18-cosine-similarity-euclidian-distance.markdown

 * finding similar / complementary / opposite items to suggest to customers of your shopping cart

-We'll be using two very similar but different formulas:

-* Cosine Similarity
-* Euclidian Distance

 ## Understanding the Problem

 To find similar items to a certain item, you've got to first define